Our Services

 IBS does not cause inflammation, bleeding, or permanent bowel damage.
 Weakness in IBS is usually related to dehydration, poor sleep, or reduced food intake rather than disease-related inflammation.

-If you're experiencing these symptoms and want to understand whether they align with Irritable Bowel Syndrome (IBS), a free AI-powered symptom checker can help you identify patterns and guide your conversation with a healthcare professional.
+If you're experiencing these symptoms and want to understand whether they might be related to Irritable Bowel Syndrome (IBS), you can get personalized insights in minutes using a free AI-powered symptom assessment tool.

 Short-term infections of the digestive tract are another common cause of pain, diarrhea, and weakness.